How I build links for your business.

 But we can also look at upcoming trends in industry news, Google Trends, and other sources.

 I have a background in Social Media Marketing and am specialized in Pinterest.
 I have a health-related affiliate site where I have been able to create viral posts, some received up to 59k repins.
+If it’s relevant to your audience and business, I can research possible assets that will do well on Pinterest.

 I’m a member of several facebook blogger groups around certain topics, mainly health, beauty and parenting.
 These are populated by real bloggers, who collaborate with each other for promotion and support.